Apply factory per-partition and fan in the outputs into a

 Per-partition rolling.
 See LiveSeries.rolling.

-schema only retains columns named in mapping.
-Without
+rolling's output schema only retains columns named in

-including the partition column, the unified output of the
+mapping.
+Without including the partition column, the unified

 partitioned.rolling('5m', { cpu: 'avg', host: 'last' })